tarasglek/chatcraft.org/README.sops.md

 This repo uses sops to share secrets.
 This requires users to upload a ssh-ed25519 pubkey to github.
-And for their github username to get added to sops_users.txt
+And for their github username to get added to sops/admin/users.sops-protected.yaml

 ```bash
 # install prereqs